Yejashi/obsidianNotes/Research/LLVM/LLVM-Intermediate Representation (IR).md

 - Linkage Unit
 	-  Modules are used during the linking phase, allowing code from multiple LLVM modules to be combined into one.

+LLVM API:
+- In the LLVM API a module is represented by the `llvm::module` class.
+- Functions in the module can be accessed using the `getFunction()` method.
+- You can iterate over all functions, global variables, or metadata.

+Uses:
+- Modules are critical for writing LLVM passes.
+- When generating LLVM IR programmatically, a module is the starting point.
+- Multiple modules can be combined for link-time optimizations (LTO).

 Example of an LLVM IR module in textual representation:
 ```llvm
 ; ModuleID = 'example_module'